Skip to content

 Todoist is the best cross-platform choice with natural language input and great free tier.
 Things 3 is the gold standard for Apple users—beautiful and focused.
 TickTick offers the best value with features like habit tracking and calendar view included.
 Microsoft To Do is excellent for Outlook users and completely free.

 Personal task management is deeply personal.
 What works for one person creates friction for another.
 Some people need due dates and reminders; others find them stressful.
 Some love tagging and filtering; others want a simple list.
 The 'best' task app is the one that matches how your brain works and gets out of your way.
-I've used every major task manager over the years and can help you find the right fit.
+This guide covers every major task manager to help find the right fit.

 What Are Task Management Apps?